Mudpuppy12/ansible-aresmush/README.md

 # ansible-aresmush
-Installs aresmush on an ubuntu-18.04 system using ansible scripts.
+Installs aresmush on an ubuntu-18.04 system using ansible playbook.
+I wanted to install ares on a virtual box, and brush up on some ansible skills.

 # Installing
 Make sure you have ansible installed in your ubuntu system.